-• Facilitate exchange of ideas and best practices to meet the diverse needs of women.
+Facilitate exchange of ideas and best practices to meet the diverse needs of women.

-Women in Africa have come a long way in building universal acceptance that women's rights and equality are necessary for development and stability of the African continent.
-While acknowledging that significant progress has been made towards creating awareness and acceptance on the importance of promoting rights of women and girls in Africa, women still face multiple challenges in navigating male dominated spaces in Africa.
+Women in Africa have come a long way in building universal acceptance women's rights and equality are necessary for development and stability of the African continent.
+While acknowledging that significant progress has been made towards creating awareness acceptance on the importance of promoting rights of women and girls in Africa, women still face multiple challenges in navigating male dominated spaces in Africa.

-When delivering her presentation 23of the Protocol, LNFOD onArticle Gender Officer highlighted that although Protocol Maputo remains а crucial instrument in recognizing, promoting and safeguarding the fundamental human rights of women and girls across Africa, women with disabilities still face multiple barriers that hinder their full participation in economic, political and social activities.
-Lesotho thus not have a legal framework that promotes inclusion of women and with disabilities economic girls in opportunities despite ratification of regional international legal and frameworks which advance protection and enjoyment of rights of women and girls with disabilities.
+When delivering her presentation onArticle 23of the Protocol, LNFOD Gender Officer highlighted that although Protocol remains crucial Maputo instrument in recognizing, promoting and safeguarding the fundamental human rights of women and girls across Africa, women with disabilities still face multiple barriers that hinder their full participation in economic, political and social activities.
+Lesotho thus not have a legal framework that promotes inclusion of women and girls with disabilities in economic despite ratification opportunities regional and international frameworks which advance protection and enjoyment of rights of women and girls with disabilities.
 She narrated that unlike their counter parts without disabilities and men with disabilities, women and girls with disabilities live in extreme poverty and are still subjected to various forms of gender -based violence and discrimination.